 An amateur artist himself, he believes in art's power to heal and unite, especially when it pursues Beauty, Truth, and Love with masterful craft.
 Learn more at conru.com.

-As founder of the Georgetown Atelier and an award-winning artist (ARC Salon Best in Show, exhibitions at Salmagundi Club and MEAM Barcelona), he possesses intimate knowledge of ambitious art creation and the Seattle art landscape.
+As founder of the Georgetown Occidental and an award-winning artist (ARC Salon Best in Show, exhibitions at Salmagundi Club and MEAM Barcelona), he possesses intimate knowledge of ambitious art creation and the Seattle art landscape.

 Tenaya isn't just overseeing the program—he's a key part of the experiment.
 He manages day-to-day operations while also undertaking a significant commission as a participating fellow, providing invaluable peer insight.